glorborg/trademonkey-docs/docs-site/docs/03-advanced-insights/rules-vs-reality-dashboard.md

 ## How to Use It

-1. **Make sure rules are defined**
+Make sure rules are defined
-   - Set up your trading rules (for example, max trades per day, time window, minimum R:R, no trading after X losses).
+Set up your trading rules (for example, max trades per day, time window, minimum R:R, no trading after X losses).
-   - Scope rules where needed (by tag, account, or session).
+Scope rules where needed (by tag, account, or session).

-2. **Open the dashboard after a meaningful sample**
+Open the dashboard after a meaningful sample
-   - Review after a block of trades (for example, weekly or monthly), not after every single trade.
+Review after a block of trades (for example, weekly or monthly), not after every single trade.

-3. **Scan your global adherence**
+Scan your global adherence
-   - Look at the overall adherence percentage and the recent vs all-time comparison.
+Look at the overall adherence percentage and the recent vs all-time comparison.
-   - Note if recent adherence is stable, improving, or slipping.
+Note if recent adherence is stable, improving, or slipping.

-4. **Identify weak rules in the table**
+Identify weak rules in the table
-   - Sort by lowest adherence or highest violation count.
+Sort by lowest adherence or highest violation count.
-   - Click into a rule to see when and where it tends to be broken (time of day, tags, outcomes).
+Click into a rule to see when and where it tends to be broken (time of day, tags, outcomes).

-5. **Study the violation timeline**
+Study the violation timeline
-   - Look for clusters: days or streaks where multiple rules were broken together.
+Look for clusters: days or streaks where multiple rules were broken together.
-   - Pay attention to periods that line up with losing streaks, emotional tags (for example, FOMO, revenge), or specific setups.
+Pay attention to periods that line up with losing streaks, emotional tags (for example, FOMO, revenge), or specific setups.

-6. **Use filters for deeper context**
+Use filters for deeper context
-   - Narrow by:
+Narrow by:
 - Time window (Last 10 trades, Last 30 days, All Time)
 - Account (challenge vs funded, demo vs live)
 - Tags (for example, only scalps, only breakouts)

-   - Compare all-time vs recent windows to see if discipline is drifting or recovering.
+Compare all-time vs recent windows to see if discipline is drifting or recovering.

-7. **Translate insights into action elsewhere**
+Translate insights into action elsewhere
-   - Use what you see to refine rules (Rules Coach), adjust your trading schedule, or decide which contexts need more structure.
+Use what you see to refine rules (Rules Coach), adjust your trading schedule, or decide which contexts need more structure.
-   - The dashboard shows the pattern; you decide what to change.
+The dashboard shows the pattern; you decide what to change.

 ## Important Notes

-- **Descriptive, not prescriptive**
+Descriptive, not prescriptive
 The dashboard describes when rules were followed or broken and under what conditions.
 It does not tell you what you "should" do next.

-- **Conditional rules only evaluate when applicable**
+Conditional rules only evaluate when applicable
 Some rules (for example, "No trading after 3 losses") only evaluate when their condition is met.
 Their adherence is based on those limited situations, not all trades.

-- **Incomplete data reduces evaluations**
+Incomplete data reduces evaluations
 Rules that depend on specific fields (for example, stop loss / take profit for R:R checks, tags for setup rules) are skipped if that data is missing.
 Skipped checks do not count as passes or violations.

-- **Filters change what you see**
+Filters change what you see
 Time windows, account filters, and tag filters recalculate all adherence numbers for the current view.
 Always check which filters are active before interpreting trends.

-- **Timezone matters for time-based rules**
+Timezone matters for time-based rules
 Time-window rules use your configured timezone.
 If it's wrong, time-based adherence may look off.

-- **Edits and deletions recalculate adherence**
+Edits and deletions recalculate adherence
 Editing trades or rules can change historical adherence.
 Deleting trades removes their violations and passes from the dashboard.

 ## Support

-If something in the Rules vs Reality Dashboard doesn't look right or you have questions about how it's calculated, email **hello@trademonkey.app**.
+If something in the Rules vs Reality Dashboard doesn't look right or you have questions about how it's calculated, email hello@trademonkey.app.